Congress foresees short-term debt fix amid perilous standoff

 Congress has just days to act before the Oct.
 18 deadline when the Treasury Department has warned it would quickly run short of funds to handle the nation's already accrued debt load.

 McConnell said in his offer Wednesday that Republicans would still insist that Democrats use the reconciliation process for a long-term debt limit extension.
-However, he said Republicans are willing to "assist in expediting" that process and in the meantime Democrats may use the normal legislative process to pass a short-term debt limit extension.
+However, he said Republicans are willing to "assist in expediting" that process, and in the meantime Democrats may use the normal legislative process to pass a short-term debt limit extension with a fixed dollar amount to cover current spending levels into December.

-While he continued to blame Democrats, his offer will also allow Republicans to avoid the condemnation they would have gotten from some quarters for causing a financial crisis.
+While he continued to blame Democrats, his offer will also allow Republicans to avoid the condemnation they would have gotten from some quarters if a financial crisis were to occur.

 Earlier Wednesday, Biden enlisted top business leaders to push for immediately suspending the debt limit, saying the approaching deadline created the risk of a historic default that would be like a "meteor" that could crush the economy and financial markets.